Real-life projects that boost skills with quick payback

 What is the cost?

-The course is $25,000 per organization (private program) for up to 10 of your employees.
 If only 5 employees complete a project and save only $10,000 per project, you will have a 6-month payback on your investment.
 I can guarantee you will have more than 50% completion rate if you follow our guidance, and you will save more than $10,000 per project on average, reducing your payback to only a few months!
-(Example #1 | Example #2|Example #3 | Example #4).
+(Example #1 | Example #2 | Example #3 | Example #4).

 Schedule time to discuss availability and get your questions answered